56Eternal/Eternal-Ext/README.md

 ## About the Extension
 I decided to publish my extension now because I felt like it. **Look through this code at your own risk.** I know it's bad, this is basically my first project and I am just having fun with it (You can see my first commit is from 1.5, simply because I didn't know anything about git other than that it exists before that).
 That being said, Any optimizations are very welcome, just dm me :)

+If you want to add part of my extension to your own extension, please credit me or I will cry for days on end

 ## For questions
 Discord: eternal8910